27 Unmissable Things to Do in Oaxaca City Mexico – A Travel Guide

 18. Visit MACO Museum of Contemporary Art

-The most interesting thing about MACO is that its main intention is to bring together the past and the present, the tradition and the modern in its exhibitions and installations to portray the cultural wealth and the diversity of the state.
+The most interesting thing about MACO is that its main intention is to bring together the past and the present, the tradition and the modern, in its exhibitions and installations to portray the state’s cultural wealth and diversity.

-If you are looking for different ways to connect and understand not only the culture of Oaxaca but also its social and political issues through art, this is one of the best places to do it.
+If you are looking for different ways to connect and understand the culture of Oaxaca and its social and political issues through art, this is one of the best places to do it.

-MACO is located on MACEDONIO ALCALÁ pedestrian street and it opens at 10:30 am.
+MACO is located on MACEDONIO ALCALÁ pedestrian street, opening at 10:30 am.

 The IAGO is a museum and library created by Francisco Toledo, a proud native of Oaxaca, a wonderful artist, and a passionate protector and promoter of the state’s culture.